Rohan11203/Rohan11203/README.md

 # 💫 About Me:
 🎓 Just completed my graduation in B.Sc.
-IT<br><br>🧠 Currently learning more about: Solana, Smart Contracts, WebSockets<br><br>💼 Actively looking for opportunities to work in an office or industry setting
+IT<br><br>🧠 Currently learning more about: Devops,Solana,Smart Contracts<br><br>💼 Actively looking for opportunities to work in an office or industry setting

 ## 🌐 Socials: